JingYeoh/FragmentRigger/README.md

 ```

 **2、Fragment usage**
->Do not need extend any class,add `@Puppet` annotation,use the proxy class `Rigger` to manage fragments.
+>No need to extend any class, add `@Puppet` annotation, use the proxy class `Rigger` to manage fragments.

 ```java
 @Puppet(containerViewId = R.id.atyContent)